 Just as we think declaring active management dead is premature, we don’t contend that active management is the only suitable choice for investors.
 Far from it.
 We believe that the choice between active and passive management is not a zero-sum game, but that each has a place in investor portfolios based on the individual needs and wants of the investor.
 With that in mind, here are some conclusions to take away from this piece:

-- The performance of active and passive management is cyclical, meaning each style goes through extended periods of outperformance.
+- The performance of active and passive management has been cyclical—each style has experienced extended periods of outperformance.

 - When evaluating active and passive management, looking beyond recent performance and measuring active share is important.